Coollision/homelab-config/README.md

 (make sure to replace the secrets with your own values, you can use the vault values later)

-run `helm install storage system/storage -n storage`
+run `helm install storage system/kube-system/storage -n kube-system`

 #### we then depend on vault so make sure that is installed first